Ramon Escobar (serial killer): Texas killings and flight

 The murders began on August 26, 2018, when Escobar beat to death his 65-year-old uncle, Rogelio, with a police baton at his house in Houston.
 After the murder, he did not take measures to cover up the crime, but only disposed of his uncle's corpse.
 He then left Rogelio's backpack, shoes, and shirt on the porch of the house, which aroused the suspicion of his aunt, 60-year-old Dina.
 Two days later, she started searching for her brother, but before the trip, Escobar snuck inside her minivan.
 During a car stop in a suburb of Houston, he attacked Dina and subsequently strangled her.

 Following the murders, Escobar dumped his relatives' bodies in two separate dumpsters, with their skeletal remains being found two months later in a landfill.
-He then stole his aunt's van and traveled to Galveston, where he left it a beach and set it on fire to cover-up his crimes.
+He then stole his aunt's van and traveled to Galveston, where he left it at a beach and set it on fire to cover-up his crimes.

 Several acquaintances of Rogelio and Dina Escobar contacted the police after their disappearances, as a result of which Ramon was detained for interrogation on August 30.
 However, as authorities had no evidence to charge him with any crime at the time, he was released.
 Soon after, Escobar fled the state and drove with his 2004 Honda CR-V to California.
 Over the next few weeks, he lived in various homeless encampments around Los Angeles, blending in with local transients and drifters.